thecoshman/thecoshman.github.com/_posts/rest/2013-07-24-introduction.markdown

 * Dissection of HTTP
 * A look at Roy Fielding's thesis
 * Sending data
-* More then one resource at a time
+* More than one resource at a time

 So if you fancy reading along with me, watch this space.